brianly/jobscrape/readme.md

 [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/) is used to extract useful parts from the document.

 It is best to use a [virtualenv](http://www.virtualenv.org/en/latest/index.html) for managing dependencies.
-Anyone who already knows about this tool shouldn't have a problem with the running this.
+Anyone who already knows about this tool shouldn't have a problem with installing the required libraries.

 Dependencies on Linux
 ---------------------